lumalabs/ComfyUI-LumaAI-API/README.md

 This node is used to create a LumaAI client.

+### Ray2Text2Video

+This node is used to generate a video from a text prompt with the latest and most powerful model, Ray2.

 ### LumaText2Video

 This node is used to generate a video from a text prompt.